Consistent End-to-End Estimation for Counterfactual Fairness: Related work

 \section{Related work}

-Several research streams are relevant to our work, and we briefly discuss them in the following: (1)~fairness notions for predictions, (2)~methods for counterfactual fairness, (3)~generative models for fair synthetic datasets, and (4)~generative models for estimating causal effects.

 \textbf{Fairness notions for predictions:} Over the past years, the machine learning community has developed an extensive series of fairness notions for predictive tasks so that one can train unbiased machine learning models; see Appendix \ref{app:related} for a detailed overview.
-In this paper, we focus on \emph{counterfactual fairness} \citep{kusner2017counterfactual}, due to its relevance in practice \citep{Barocas.2016,DeArteaga.2022}.
+In this paper, we focus on \emph{counterfactual fairness} \cite{kusner2017counterfactual}, due to its relevance in practice \cite{Barocas.2016,DeArteaga.2022}.

-\textbf{Predictions under counterfactual fairness:} Originally, \citet{kusner2017counterfactual} introduced a conceptual algorithm to achieve predictions under counterfactual fairness.
+\textbf{Predictions under counterfactual fairness:} Originally, \cite{kusner2017counterfactual} introduced a conceptual algorithm to achieve predictions under counterfactual fairness.
 The idea is to first infer a set of latent background variables and subsequently train a prediction model using these inferred latent variables and non-descendants of sensitive attributes.
 However, the conceptual algorithm requires knowledge of the ground-truth structural causal model, which makes it impractical.

 State-of-the-art approaches build upon the above idea but integrate neural learning techniques, typically by using VAEs.
-These are mCEVAE \citep{pfohl2019counterfactual}, DCEVAE \citep{kim2021counterfactual}, and ADVAE \citep{grari2023adversarial}.
+These are mCEVAE \cite{pfohl2019counterfactual}, DCEVAE \cite{kim2021counterfactual}, and ADVAE \cite{grari2023adversarial}.
 In general, these methods proceed by first computing the posterior distribution of the latent variables, given the observational data and a prior on latent variables.
 Based on that, they compute the implied counterfactual distributions, which can either be utilized directly for predictive purposes or can act as a constraint incorporated within the training loss.
 Further details are in Appendix~\ref{app:related}.
-In sum, the methods in \citet{grari2023adversarial,kim2021counterfactual, pfohl2019counterfactual} are our main baselines.
+In sum, the methods in \cite{pfohl2019counterfactual,kim2021counterfactual}; and \cite{grari2023adversarial} are our main baselines.
+However, one shortcoming of the above methods is that inferred latent variables can be potentially correlated with sensitive attributes.
+This could introduce \emph{bias in the prediction}.